cecom/pomutils/README.md

 *merge* Command *ADVANCED* Usage
 ------------

 It is also possible to write your own *Rule* for conflict resolution.
-Currently there are two implemented rules:
+Currently there are three implemented rules:

   - de.oppermann.pomutils.rules.ProjectAndParentVersionRule
   - de.oppermann.pomutils.rules.PropertyRule
+  - de.oppermann.pomutils.rules.ScmTagRule

 If you don't specify `--ruleset` on command line the *de.oppermann.pomutils.rules.ProjectAndParentVersionRule* rule is used.
 But if you want e.g. to resolve conflicts on maven properties too, or want